Iridescent-CM/technovation-app/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Label**
-You MUST use the label menu on the right side to add 'Bug' as a label
+You MUST use the label menu to add 'bug' as a label